How to demonstrate your assertiveness in 15 ways

 Where aggressiveness is ‘do it my way’, and passiveness is ‘do it your way’, assertive people are asking ‘what is the best way to approach this’.

-Unfortunately, it’s a skill that is rarely taught in school or university, instead cropping up as self-help books or professional development courses at a later date in your career.
+Unfortunately, it’s a skill that is rarely taught in school or university, instead, it tends to crop up in professional development courses at a later date in your career.
 But, you can be assertive - right now.

 2. Pay attention.
 Demonstrate that you are engaged in conversations by acknowledging cues with head nods, and maintaining eye contact.